 We’ve written about the basics of baby-led weaning before — what it is, why some people prefer it, and whether or not you should try it with your baby.
-If you need a good, foundational understanding of those basics, check out this “What is Baby-Led Weaning?” post.

 Here, we’ll explore 7 steps to get started successfully with baby-led weaning (or BLW).
 As with anything else in life, planning and preparation is a key part to getting off on the right foot with baby-led weaning.
 So use our 7 steps below, and start your baby-led weaning journey today!

 1. Educate yourself.

 Before you embark on something brand new, it’s a good idea to learn as much as you can about it.
 Same goes for baby-led weaning.
 Here are a few resources to help you educate yourself about all things BLW: